Iapetus-11/Forge-of-Empires-bot/README.md

 * ~~Figure out how to do markup on the README file.~~
 * Collect soldiers/millitary stuff from army buildings ingame.
-* make scanning/image detection faster and less heavy on resources.
+* make scanning/image detection faster and less heavy on system resources.
-* add detection and correction for ingame glitches and announcments.
+* add detection and correction for ingame glitches and announcements.